Overview

 Of course, dentistry has come up with solutions for missing teeth, including:

 Ready to smile with confidence again?
-Prioritize your health – schedule your appointment now!
+Prioritize your Dental implants – schedule your appointment now!

 What Are Stem Cell Dental Implants?

-Stem cells are immature cells found in our bodies, that can differentiate into any tissue.
-They are found in several parts of our bodies, even as adults.
+Stem cells are immature cells that can differentiate into any tissue.
+They are found in several parts of our bodies, even in adults.

 A stem cell dental implant aims to regrow missing teeth in the mouth.
 The most used dental stem cells are obtained from exfoliated baby teeth and wisdom teeth.

-Some studies have also been conducted with bone marrow-derived stem cells, as they can differentiate into nearly any tissue of the body.
+Some studies have also been conducted with bone marrow-derived stem cells, which can differentiate into nearly any body tissue.

-It is important to note here that stem cell dental implants are still an experimental procedure.
+It is important to note that stem cell dental implants are still experimental.

-It is in the very initial stages of clinical trials and has not received FDA approval yet.
+It is in the initial stages of clinical trials and has not yet received FDA approval.

 Types of Stem Cells Used in Dental Implants